ivcosla/cloud-cluster/example/raft_tpc/README.md

 This example uses Consul, Serf and Raft to deploy a 3 nodes cluster.
 The FSM implements a simple key value store.
 Every 5 seconds, the leader will update the state with random values.
+Raft uses a network transport built on top of a TCP transport layer.

 # Usage